 We negotiate the reopened claim through to settlement, utilizing appraisal if necessary, and documenting bad faith conduct for potential legal escalation.

 Absolutely.
-We specialize in reopening and appealing denied claims.
-We re-inspect, gather independent documentation, identify policy provisions the carrier overlooked, and build a compelling case for reversal.
-Many denials are successfully overturned.
+Public adjusters specialize in reopening and appealing denied claims.
+We re-inspect the damage, gather independent documentation, identify policy provisions the carrier overlooked or misapplied, and build a compelling case for reversal.
+Many denied claims are successfully overturned with professional representation.

-Deadlines vary by policy and claim type.
-You generally have the right to request review or invoke appraisal, but time limits apply.
-Contact us immediately after receiving a denial letter.
+Florida has specific time limits for challenging denied claims.
+You generally have the right to request a review or invoke appraisal provisions, but deadlines vary by policy and claim type.
+Do not wait — contact a public adjuster immediately after receiving a denial letter.
 Delay can forfeit your rights.

-Under FL Statute 624.155, carriers that fail to act in good faith can be held liable for damages beyond policy limits.
-Bad faith includes unreasonable delays, improper denials, failure to investigate, and lowball settlements designed to pressure policyholders.
+Under Florida Statute 624.155, insurance companies that fail to act in good faith when handling claims can be held liable for damages beyond the policy limits.
+Bad faith includes unreasonable delays, improper claim denials, failure to investigate, and lowball settlements designed to pressure policyholders into accepting less than owed.

-Document every communication, save all correspondence, and note dates of calls and promises.
-Under Florida law, carriers have specific timeframes for handling claims.
-A public adjuster can accelerate the process with professional documentation and demand letters.
+Document every communication, save all emails and letters, and note dates of calls and promises made.
+Under Florida law, carriers have specific timeframes for acknowledging, investigating, and paying claims.
+A public adjuster can accelerate the process by forcing the carrier to respond to professional documentation and demand letters.

 In many cases, yes.
-If new evidence is available, if the carrier misapplied exclusions, or if the original investigation was incomplete, a denied claim can often be reopened with proper documentation and expert analysis.
+If new evidence is available, if the carrier misapplied policy exclusions, or if the original investigation was incomplete, a denied claim can often be reopened.
+A public adjuster provides the independent documentation and expert analysis needed to build a successful appeal.

 Free Claim Review • No Upfront Costs • FL DFS Licensed #G114979